 What’s the difference between a certified translator and other translators?

 A translator who offers legal translation services, is not necessarily listed in the Register of Sworn Interpreters and Translators.
 However, the translator who wishes to carry out certified translations in addition to legal translations, must be registered as such.
 The first time, a translator is listed on grounds of a relevant training programme or work experience.
 If he or she wishes to extend registration, courses must be followed to the amount of 80 permanent education points every five years.
 Therefore, a certified translator must continue to study legal subject matters, just like lawyers and civil-law notaries for example.
 So, you could say that the Register is tantamount to a quality mark.
 And, you can always rest assured that a certified translator knows the ropes.

 How do I find a certified translator?

 That’s all very well, but how do I find a translator who is certified for my language combination, I hear you wonder?
 Of course, you can search on Google – that’s perhaps how you’ve found us.
 But if you’re looking for certified translations other than from Dutch into English and the other way around, then we suggest you go to the Bureau Wbtv website.
-This website is in Dutch only, but you can use Google Translate for an approximate translation of the page into your language.

 Good luck!
 If you still have questions, then have a look at our FAQ.